Clinton poised for new year | Sampson Independent

 Soccer

-This year, Clinton is looking to improve and snatch the state trophy and finish what they started in the 2022 season.
+This year, Clinton is looking to improve and snatch the state trophy and finish what they started in the ‘21 season.
 Coach Jeff Smith is looking to seal his final year as coach and add more hardware to the Clinton cabinet.
+He had this to say about the outlook of the year.

 “We lost girls and we’ve got to replace them and get the new athletes some reps.
 I’m excited though, because we got the bulk of our team back and we’ve learned a thing or two from last year.
 I’m sure we are playoff bound and this being my last year, I wanna go out strong.”